BertrandFritsch/ts-explorer/README.md

 The `sourceFile` contains the name of the source file defining the symbol.
 It is relative to the nearest `tsconfig.json` file.

+## Error Handling

+`@bertrand.fritsch/ts-explorer` follows standard command line tool conventions for error handling.
+When a command is executed successfully, it returns an exit code of `0`.
+In case of an error, it returns an exit code different from `0`, indicating that an error has occurred.

+In addition to the exit code, the tool outputs an error message to the standard error output channel (`stderr`).
+This message provides details about the nature of the error, which can be used for debugging purposes or for displaying a user-friendly error message.

 ## License

 This project is licensed under the MIT license.